On an Optimal Stopping Problem with a Discontinuous Reward: Optimal Stopping Time

-\end{proof} The next result is well-known in optimal stopping theory (see for example \cite{bjork2009}, Proposition 21.2) and is reproduced here for completeness.
-It states that if the discounted reward process is a submartingale, the maturity date of the contract is an optimal stopping time.
-There is a simple financial interpretation to the above statement.
-If the discounted reward process $Z$ is a submartingale, then it is non-decreasing on average over time.
-Hence, it is optimal to hold the contract as long as possible because its value is expected to increase.
+\end{proof} The next result is well known in optimal stopping theory (see, for example, \cite{bjork2009}, Proposition 21.2) and is reproduced here for completeness.
+It states that if the discounted reward process is a submartingale, maturity of the contract is an optimal stopping time.
+A simple financial interpretation is that if the discounted reward process $Z$ is a submartingale, it is non-decreasing on average over time.
+Holding the contract as long as possible is then optimal because its value is expected to increase.
 This is also the reasoning behind the optimal exercise strategy for an American call option on a non-dividend-paying stock. \begin{lemma} \begin{sloppypar} If the discounted reward process ${\{Z_t\}_{0 \leq t\leq T}}$, with $Z_t:=e^{-rt}\varphi(t, F_t)$, is a submartingale, then $T$ is an optimal stopping time, that is